MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 #### Greeting inconsistencies

-Subscriber access might continue to work for your tenant until the service is completely retired, even after all your users have been migrated to Cloud Voicemail.
+Subscriber access might continue to work for your tenant until the service is retired, even after all your users are migrated to Cloud Voicemail.
 To avoid user confusion and an inconsistent experience, disable the subscriber access since the greetings change after migration.
 To do that, remove the EXUM contact for each subscriber access line using `Get-CsExUmContact | ?{$_.IsSubscriberAccess -eq $true} | Remove-CsExUmContact`.

 #### Auto Attendant Call Transfer to PSTN